-Regius was born in Utrecht, The Netherlands (the Spanish Netherlands at the time), on 29 July 1598, into a wealthy family of brewers, and died on 19 February 1679 in what had by then become a university city.
-Following initial studies in Arts at the University of Franeker, he studied medicine at Groningen and Leiden, and subsequently at the Universities of Montpellier (France) and Padua (Italy).
-He was appointed town physician in Utrecht on his return there in 1625 and, following a period teaching at Naarden (where he was challenged about his religious orthodoxy as a Calvinist), he returned to Utrecht in 1634 and was re-appointed town physician in 1637.
+Regius was born in Utrecht, The Netherlands (the Republic of the Seven United Netherlands at the time), on 29 July 1598, into a wealthy family of brewers, and died on 19 February 1679 in the same city.
+Following initial studies in Arts at the University of Franeker, he studied medicine at Groningen and Leiden, and subsequently at the University of Montpellier (France).
+In 1623 he received his MD from the University of Padua (Italy).
+Regius was appointed town physician in Utrecht on his return there in 1625 and, following a period as headmaster of the Latin School at Naarden (where he was challenged about his religious orthodoxy as a Calvinist), he returned to Utrecht in 1634 and was re-appointed town physician in 1637.
 The Illustrious School of Utrecht had become a university in 1636 and, two years later, Regius was appointed ‘extraordinary’ Professor of Theoretical Medicine and Botany (equivalent to an associate professor, who was paid a significantly reduced salary).
 The following year, 1639, he was promoted to full professor.
 In 1640 Regius was awarded a salary increase, on the understanding that he would provide extra lectures to his students on natural philosophy.
-Since there were already professors of philosophy, mathematics, and theology in place at Utrecht, all of whom were senior to Regius, this extension of his contract included the seeds of subsequent controversies about philosophical and theological theses, and disputes about disciplinary boundaries at the University.
+Since there were already professors of philosophy, mathematics, and theology in place at Utrecht, all of whom were senior to Regius, this extension of his contract included the seeds of subsequent controversies about philosophical and theological theses, and of disputes about disciplinary boundaries at the University.

-Regius attributed his appointment at Utrecht University to his familiarity with and support for Cartesian philosophy, which was acquired initially by reading Descartes' first book, the Discours de la Méthode … plus la Dioptrique, les Météores et la Géometrie, 1637 (AT, vol. VI).
-There is no evidence to decide if he ever met Descartes in person.
-Nonetheless, from their first epistolary contact, Regius was sympathetic to Cartesian natural philosophy and began to teach it to students, in private lessons, and to dictate notes with a view to publishing his own summary of natural philosophy based on Cartesian principles.
-This objective was further encouraged when he read a copy of Descartes' unpublished manuscript, Le Monde (AT, vol. XI), in 1641.
+Regius attributed his appointment at Utrecht University to his familiarity with and support for Cartesian philosophy, which was acquired initially by reading Descartes’ first book, the Discours de la Méthode … plus la Dioptrique, les Météores et la Géometrie, 1637 (AT, vol. VI).
+Regius was sympathetic to Cartesian natural philosophy from his initial reading and began to teach it to students, in private lessons, and to dictate notes with a view to publishing his own summary of natural philosophy based on Cartesian principles.
+This objective was further encouraged when he read a copy of Descartes’ unpublished manuscript, Le Monde (AT, vol. XI), in 1641.
 The natural philosophy of Le Monde rejected scholastic forms and qualities as philosophical entities that contributed nothing to an explanation of natural phenomena.
 There was a significant difference, however, in a university such as Utrecht between not relying on scholastic forms and criticizing them publicly.
 The transition from the former to the latter, in the case of Regius, occurred in 1641.

 While preparing Physiologia (Regius 1641a), Regius sent advance copies of draft disputations to Descartes.
 Since they were being presented in Utrecht as examples of Cartesian philosophy, Descartes recommended various changes, both to avoid needless controversy (for example, concerning blood circulation) and, more importantly, to avoid accusations of heresy against himself or Regius.
 Accordingly, he asked Regius to correct the thesis that the human soul is three-fold, and to argue instead that “in human beings the soul is one, namely a rational soul” (AT III, 369–74: Bos 2002, 63–69).
 During the year 1641, this pattern of prior consultation with Descartes continued; Regius accepted many of Descartes’ suggestions, and incorporated them into the final versions of the disputations.